0x3C50/Renderer/README.md

 It doesn't have to contain anything, the secrets will just be blank by default.

 # Usage
-The api has an extensive javadoc, which explains almost anything.
-The wiki also has some more insights and examples.

-# The two renderers
-Renderer2d draws in 2 dimensions, on the hud.
-Renderer3d draws in 3 dimensions, in the world.
+The specific components have a javadoc, and the wiki also contains some information.
+Other than that, just try stuff until it works ;)

 # Events
 This library uses fabric's event system, the wiki has examples on how it works.
 Their wiki has more details.